TIBCOSoftware/dovetail/README.md

 ⚙️ **Ultra-light process engine** for conditional flow control

-## Getting Started

-We've made getting started with Dovetail Flows as easy as possible.
-The current set of tooling is designed for:

-- Smart contract developers

-For step by step instructions on how to get started please go to the [“Getting Started”][Getting_Started] page

 ### Zero-code Developers

 If your background is in or you prefer to develop your smart contracts using zero-coding environments, then read on, because we’ve got something special for you.